frederic-perez/AmE-dictionary/data/dictionary.md

 __at one time,__ _At one time, Ms. Hardy could see the beach from her window._
 __at the door__ _The cost to attend is $35 in advance and $40 at the door._
 __at the earliest__
+__at the end of (one's) rope__ _idiom_ Having reached a point of utter exhaustion or exasperation; in a state at which one has no more patience, endurance, or energy left. _The baby's been crying all morning, and I haven't slept properly in days.
+I'm just at the end of my rope!_
 __at the very least__
 __at times__ On occasion; sometimes. _There was an incredible amount of stress at times._
 __at wit's end__ _He was at wit's end._